MrR0807/Notes/interview-questions.md

 * What do you like about this work?
 * What do you look for in programmers?
 * Do you have a deadline?

+## Misc

+* Top two business initiatives for the squad?
+* Top two development initiatives for the squad?